-In order to reflect the confidence in scientific research during the ’50s, a structure depicting atoms was chosen as the main attraction of the Expo 58.
+To reflect the confidence in scientific research during the ’50s, a structure depicting atoms was chosen as the main attraction of Expo 58.

 Some other interesting notes are that this was the first world fair that was held after World War II, the 11th to be held in Belgium and the 5th to be held in its capital Brussels.

-The Expo 58 also replaced the traditional 25-year celebration of Belgium’s independence in 1955 This increased the budget for it.
+Expo 58 also replaced the traditional 25-year celebration of Belgium’s independence in 1955 Which increased the budget for it.